Subscribe for updates

 Boeing, Chrysler, Nordstrom, ARAMARK, Microsoft, Michigan State University, and the University of Southern California are a few of the clients that have engaged Myers.

-His teaching experience includes courses in Leadership, Strategy, Negotiations, and Organizational Behavior at both the undergraduate and graduate levels.
+Sauer's teaching experience includes courses in leadership, strategy, negotiations, and organizational behavior at both the undergraduate and graduate levels.
 He also has extensive experience leading executive education workshops and seminars in negotiations, teamwork, and leadership effectiveness for a number of major corporations.

-Sauer graduated with a PhD in management and organizational behavior from Cornell University, where he also earned an MBA and a master's in business and policy administration.
-He also holds a bachelor's degree in aeronautical engineering from Rensselaer Polytechnic Institute.
+Sauer graduated with a PhD in management and organizational behavior from Cornell University, where he also earned an MBA and a Master’s degree in business and policy administration.
+He holds a BA in aeronautical engineering from Rensselaer Polytechnic Institute.
 Prior to embarking on an academic career, he worked as an organizational change consultant and as a plant manager, after serving for seven years as an armored cavalry officer in the U.S. Army.

 Associate vice president and university controller, Cornell University